-- 2.1.
-The governance framework comprises the systems and processes, culture and values by which the authority is directed and the activities through which it accounts to, engages with and leads its communities.
-It enables the authority to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate services and value for money. - 2.2.
-The system of internal control is a significant part of that framework and is designed to manage risk to a reasonable level.
+- 2.1 The governance framework comprises the systems and processes, culture and values by which the authority is directed and the activities through which it accounts to, engages with and leads its communities.
+It enables the authority to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate services and value for money. - 2.2 The system of internal control is a significant part of that framework and is designed to manage risk to a reasonable level.
 It cannot eliminate all risk of failure to achieve policies, aims and objectives and can therefore only provide reasonable and not absolute assurance of effectiveness.
-The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of London Borough of Merton policies, aims and objectives, to evaluate the likelihood and potential impact of those risks being realised, and to manage them efficiently, effectively and economically. - 2.3.
-The governance framework has been in place at the London Borough of Merton for the year ended 31 March 2016 and up to the date of approval of the annual report and statement of accounts.
+The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of London Borough of Merton policies, aims and objectives, to evaluate the likelihood and potential impact of those risks being realised, and to manage them efficiently, effectively and economically. - 2.3 The governance framework has been in place at the London Borough of Merton for the year ended 31 March 2017 and up to the date of approval of the annual report and statement of accounts.

-3. The governance framework
+3 The governance framework

 - 3.1 The London Borough of Merton has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
-The review of effectiveness is informed by the work of the senior managers within the authority who have responsibility for the development and maintenance of the governance environment, the Head of Internal Audit annual report, and also by comments made by the external auditors and other review agencies and inspectorates - 3.2 As part of this review a Corporate Governance steering group has been established and terms of reference agreed.
+The review of effectiveness is informed by the work of the senior managers within the authority who have responsibility for the development and maintenance of the governance environment, standards and general purposes committee, the Head of Internal Audit annual report, and also by comments made by the external auditors and other review agencies and inspectorates and others as appropriate. - 3.2 The council's code of governance has been reviewed to reflect Cipfa Delivering Good Governance guidelines 2016.
+3.3As part of this review a Corporate Governance steering group has been established and terms of reference agreed.
 Monthly meetings have been held and an evidence pack compiled to consider a combination of economy, efficiency and effectiveness factors.
-The results of this review are detailed in the six principles below and areas of improvement in section 13.
+The results of this review are detailed in the seven principles below and areas of improvement in section 13.